 - the cubemap projection SEI message (payloadType equal to 151).

 In order to optimize the spatial resolution of specific viewports, the ITT4RT-Tx client and ITT4RT-Rx client may negotiate the use of region-wise packing as part of the exchange of 360-degree video.
-If this is the case, the region-wise packing SEI message (payloadType equal to 155) shall also be signalled by the ITT4RT-Tx client to the ITT4RT-Rx client using one of the above two signalling types (bitstream-level or SDP-level).
+If this is the case, the region-wise packing SEI message (payloadType equal to 155) shall also be signalled by the ITT4RT-Tx client to the ITT4RT-Rx client using one of the above two signalling types (bitstream-level or RTP-level).

-If stereoscopic video capability is successfully negotiated by the ITT4RT-Tx client and ITT4RT-Rx client as part of the exchange of 360-degree video, then the frame packing arrangement SEI message (payloadType equal to 45) shall also be signalled by the ITT4RT-Tx client to the ITT4RT-Rx client using one of the above two signalling types (bitstream-level or SDP-level), with the following restrictions:
+If stereoscopic video capability is successfully negotiated by the ITT4RT-Tx client and ITT4RT-Rx client as part of the exchange of 360-degree video, then the frame packing arrangement SEI message (payloadType equal to 45) shall also be signalled by the ITT4RT-Tx client to the ITT4RT-Rx client using one of the above two signalling types (bitstream-level or RTP-level), with the following restrictions:

 - The value of frame_packing_arrangement_cancel_flag is equal to 0.